openharmony/docs/en/application-dev/quick-start/typescript-to-arkts-migration-guide.md

 **Severity: error**

 In TypeScript, the left-hand side of an `instanceof` expression must be of the type `any`, an object type, or a type parameter.
 Otherwise, the result is `false`.
-In ArkTS, the left-hand side of an expression may be of any reference type.
+In ArkTS, the left-hand side of an expression may be of any reference type, for example, an object, an array, or a function.
 Otherwise, a compile-time error occurs.
 In addition, the left operand in ArkTS cannot be a type.
+It must be an object instance.

 ### Recipe: `in` Operator Is Not Supported